All of the oil from a deteriorating tanker moored off Yemen has been transferred, UN says | Headlines

 All of the oil from a deteriorating tanker moored off Yemen has been transferred, UN says

-The transfer of 1.1 million barrels of oil from an aging tanker moored off the coast of war-torn Yemen has been completed, avoiding an environmental disaster, the United Nations said.
+The transfer of more than a million barrels of oil from an aging tanker moored off the coast of war-torn Yemen has been completed, avoiding an environmental disaster, the United Nations said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)